antonycj/PDF-Creator/README.md

 # Missing Patient Information PDF Creator
 This R Script file is the automation of part of a monthly records transfer.
 It takes patient data and exports it PDFs.
 This used to be done manually.
-Note that the format of these PDFs had already been prescribed and this code is not attempting to change said format. *NO REAL PATIENT DATA IS INCLUDED IN THIS, any data is simulated.*
+This is a minor project and demonstrates how even simple repetitve tasks can be automated to save time. *NO REAL PATIENT DATA IS INCLUDED IN THIS, any data is simulated.*

 # Contents
 - Purpose